Want in on billions of dollars of holiday online sales? Of course, you do!

-The fourth quarter is well under way, and time is a ticking.
+The fourth quarter is well underway, and time is ticking.
 If you haven’t started prepping your store and planning your campaigns for the biggest eCommerce shopping days of the year, you’re almost out of time to ensure you get a piece of the holiday pie.
-And with eMarketer predicting that 2017 will see a further growth of 15% from last year’s $394.86 billion, the pie is pretty big.
+And with 2020 sales expected to pass the $16.6 billion online sales reached in 2019 (for BFCM alone), the pie is pretty big.

 But Christmas sales are not the only sales that deserve some extra marketing effort.
-According to Comcore, these were the top spending days in 2016:
+According to eMarketer, these are the top spending days:

 Which means the biggest shopping days you should be getting ready for are:

 - Super Saturday (19 December 2020)